 Cognitive Reconstruction: Define your thoughts on the sexual problems you are experiencing.
 Usually, this is at least, “I don’t want to have sex with my spouse if I’m not doing well (I don’t build or move, I don’t accelerate, or I never have an orgasm).”
 At the very least, write creative alternatives that you can rationally believe, for example, “My partner and I and I are happy with them if we focus on our feelings, emotions and positive experiences, what works!
 “To develop a useful and reliable new perspective, you must first discuss it with a sexual partner, a trusted partner, or complementary behavioral therapist (CBT).

 Pay attention to the threat: Read the erectile scene before starting to masturbate.
 Breath slowly and carefully.
 Check the muscular tension in the body and assign sites.
 Then work on the bottom of the list, solving problems you can’t fight.
 Look at these pictures when you push the doll, and the other parts of your body are just like you.
-Most importantly, pay attention to the positive feelings you have about your image or body – touch, eyes, voice, smell, and taste – and positive emotions – passion, love, happiness.
+If we focus on main question how to fix performance anxiety and erectile dysfunction.
+Then most importantly, pay attention to the positive feelings you have about your image or body – touch, eyes, voice, smell, and taste – and positive emotions – passion, love, happiness.

 When masturbating, look at the picture and know when you’re doing it.
 Don’t limit yourself to customizing though you like.
 Sometimes you need to imagine engaging in sex while not photographing, during a recent ejaculation, or in a photographic photograph (whatever your body does).
 Don’t stop because you imagine a fly or ejaculation.
 Instead, watch the image move, have fun and do it without shame, embarrassment, or excuse.
 In doing so, you must practice letting go of thoughts and feelings, such as a suicide or anxiety background, and focus on the positive emotions and emotions in your image and body.